-Van Long Nature Reserve Boat Ride: All You Need to Know (2024)
+Van Long Nature Reserve – the Best Boat Ride in Vietnam!
+(2024)

 The Van Long Nature Reserve is the largest wetland reserve in the Red River Delta!
-It’s close to Ninh Binh as well as the ultra-popular Tam Coc, which has its own boat ride.
+It’s close to Ninh Binh and the ultra-popular Tam Coc with its own boat ride.

-In a nutshell, the Van Long boat ride is less known, more majestic, and more biodiverse!
-Here are the details.
+The reasons, in a nutshell, are that Van Long is less known, less touristy, more majestic, and more biodiverse!

-What makes Van Long rare is that it’s both extremely flat and surrounded by high, almost vertical limestone karsts.
+Van Long is rare because it’s extremely flat but surrounded by high, almost vertical limestone karsts.

-Add to that the fact that the water goes underground too, forming cave systems and tunnels under the rocks.
+Add that the water goes underground too, forming cave systems and tunnels under the rocks.

 Indeed, it’s unique – it’s the only such environment in mainland Southeast Asia.